 The Helicopter Parent Problem

 When a child grows up with mommy or daddy intervening every time another kid is mean, they’re mistreated, they get less than an “A” for a grade, or they lose in a competition, that child grows up without the ability to fend for himself or herself.
 As an adult, they act like a helpless victim, incapable of overcoming the normal stress of life.
 The problem isn’t the stress, it’s the fact that they never faced stress on their own to gain strength to handle it.
-Consuming antioxidant before and during exercise is like being that helicopter parent.
+Consuming antioxidants before and during exercise is like being that helicopter parent.
 You keep your body from dealing with the free radicals on its own and end up weakening your free radical defense system.

 The free radicals you produce through exercise make your antioxidant system stronger, just like the microscopic muscle tissue tears from weight training help your muscles grow stronger too.
 The temporary stress makes you stronger.